 As an alternative to the puppet water show, you can opt to Hanoi Opera located on the southern edge of the Old Quarter.
-There are classical music, dance and opera performed in the evenings.
+There are classical music, dance, and opera performed in the evenings.

 6. AO Show

-This is a mix of dance, acrobatics and a circus performance in the Saigon Opera House.
+This is a mix of dance, acrobatics and circus performance in the Saigon Opera House.
 To watch the show, you need to first book tickets in advance from its official site.

 7. Night markets

-If you are bored with puppet or opera show, you can explore the night markets.
+If you are bored with a puppet or opera show, you can explore the night markets.
 It is a great way to let your eyes open by seeing various products sold by the local vendors.
 You can also hunt excellent street food to end up your hunger at night.

 Vietnam is a communist country, and officially an atheist state.
-However, not all of Vietnamese are atheists.
-Many also have a belief in a combination of three religions, i.e. Daoism, Buddhism and Confucianism.
+However, not all Vietnamese are atheists.
+Many also have a belief in a combination of three religions, i.e. Daoism, Buddhism, and Confucianism.
 Besides that, there are also customs and practices of spirit worship and ancestor veneration just like other Chinese countries.